-Creating an online exam is one thing, making test rules is another.
+Creating online exams for students is one thing, making rules for online exams is another.
 Both are equally important to your students’ success and testing experience.
 In addition to common test rules, be cognizant of other rules and accommodations you may need to include.

 Whether you’re new to online tests or just looking for some new tips, this blog post will show you how to effectively make rules for online exams that avoid confusion and guide your students to a successful online testing experience.
 Let’s explore.

 Rules to follow during all online proctored exams:

 - You must use a functioning webcam and microphone

 - No cell phones or other secondary devices in the room or test area

 - Your desk/table must be clear or any materials except your test-taking device